 • "Improve progress in Arabic as a first language by: enabling teachers to make better use of initial assessment and cognitive ability results; matching students’ learning to their needs; adapting provision according to performance

 • School leaders should review the curriculum for teaching Arabic as an additional language so that students’ language skills are progressively built, with appropriate levels of challenge"

 In addition, specific recommendations have been made for the Foundation Stage in relation to attainment:

-Common Entrance Examinations are taken by some children in the UK as part of the admissions process for academically selective secondary schools at age 13 or (for girls) 11.
+Common Entrance Examinations are taken by some children internationally as part of the admissions process for academically selective secondary schools at age 11 or 13.
 They are set by ISEB (Independent Schools Examination Board).

 Most of the secondary schools that use Common Entrance for admission are fee paying public schools; and most of the schools that routinely prepare their pupils for Common Entrance are preparatory schools.
 The 11+ is used by academically selective state schools – although these are somewhat of a rarity in the UK today.
 However where they exist (usually as Grammar Schools) they usually top the academic league tables, certainly for state schools, and the best of them give private schools a good run for their money.

 Foremarke School is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: